WICG/navigation-api/README.md

   - Set `navigation.transition` to null.
 - For the duration of any such promise settling, any browser loading UI such as a spinner will behave as if it were doing a cross-document navigation.

-Note that the browser does not wait for any returned promises to settle in order to update its URL/history-displaying UI (such as URL bar or back button), or to update `location.href` and `navigation.currentEntry`.
+Note that the browser does not wait for any returned promises to settle in order to update its URL/history-displaying UI (such as URL bar or back button), or to update `location.href` and `navigation.currentEntry`, unless a `commit` option of `manual` is provided to `event.intercept()`.
+[See below](#manual-commit) for more details.

 If `intercept()` is called multiple times (e.g., by multiple different listeners to the `navigate` event), then all of the promises returned by any handlers will be combined together using the equivalent of `Promise.all()`, so that the navigation only counts as a success once they have all fulfilled, or the navigation counts as an error at the point where any of them reject.